smossebo/HIDE-/README.md

 2 - Open the QC_LPDC.ipynb file with google colaboratory</br>
 3 - Set the BIKE parameters n, p, w, t (the parameters for 8 bits were set by default) and execute the lines of code</br>
 4 - Run the script code script for time evaluation to see the different execution times by varying the BIKE parameters n, p, w and t</br>
+5 - If the message needs to be resent then re-run the script code with other BIKE parameters</br>